dstanesc/FluidPatterns/doc/communication-layer.md

 resolve (webpack:///node_modules/@fluidframework/container-loader/lib/loader.js#124)
 ```

-calls for reading the nested blobs.

-The snapshot tree is quite verbose as carries many details of the instantiated container:
+The snapshot tree carries many details of the instantiated container, as revealed by the below sniffed payload:

 ```json
 {